Contact us for:

-There are many people who are able to participate in government-assisted insurance, Medicare or Medicaid.
+There are many people who are able to participate in the government assisted insurance, Medicare or Medicaid.
 Medicare is for those that are 65 and older or for those that have severe disabilities, no matter your income.
-Medicaid is specifically for those that have low income and need extra assistance including children and their parents, pregnant women, the elderly and those with disabilities.
+Medicaid is specifically for those that have low income and need the extra assistance including children and their parents, pregnant women, the elderly and those with disabilities.

 When it comes to dental, both programs have their own offered coverages.
 Medicare does not cover comprehensive dental care costs.
 Medicare Part A (Hospital Insurance) will pay for certain emergency dental procedures.
 On the other hand, Medicaid covers dental services for all children (up to age 18).
 It’s up to the individual state to decide whether or not to provide adult dental coverage for those on Medicaid.
 Most states provide at least emergency dental to adults.
 However, less than half of the states offer comprehensive dental care for adults.

 How to Help Reduce Dental Costs